spytheman/MNIST-idx1-and-idx3-file-readers/README.md

 See the src/idx.h and src/idx.c for the IDX reader implementations.

-See src/readimages.c for sample usage of the fread_idx3_file() function - the example just dumps the data from the given IDX3 file, as stream of ASCII formatted pseudo pictures in stdout).
+See src/readimages.c for sample usage of the fread_idx3_file() function - the example just dumps the data from the given IDX3 file, as a stream of ASCII formatted pictures on stdout.

 See src/readlabels.c for sample usage of the fread_idx1_file() function - it just dumps each of the labels in the given IDX1 label file, each label on its own line, on stdout.